Farzana Wahid Shayan

-Farzana Wahid Shayan (ফারজানা ওয়াহিদ শায়ান) is a Bangladeshi singer-songwriter and social activist.
+Farzana Wahid Shayan is a Bangladeshi singer-songwriter and social activist.
 She is known for her protest songs addressing social, political, and human rights issues.

 Early life and career

-Shayan began learning music in her childhood under the guidance of her mother.
-Initially pursuing a career in law, she later returned to music, releasing her debut album in 2008, followed by two more albums in 2009.
-Since then, she has mainly released singles focusing on themes of personal experience and societal issues.
-Pop-pioneer Ferdous Wahid is her uncle and pop musician Habib Wahid is her cousin.
+Farzana Wahid Shayan was born to Khasru Wahid.
+She began learning music in childhood under her mother's guidance.
+After initially pursuing a career in law, she returned to music and released her debut album in 2008, followed by two more in 2009.
+Since then, she has primarily released singles focusing on themes of personal experience and socio-political issues.
+Pop-pioneer Ferdous Wahid was her uncle and pop musician Habib Wahid is her cousin.

 In November 2024, Shayan performed a solo concert titled Gaane Gaane Shayan at Bangladesh Shilpakala Academy, returning to live performances after a hiatus.

 Musical style and themes

 Shayan's music is noted for its emotional depth and lyrics that critique various aspects of society.
 Her notable songs include Jonotar Beyadobi, Bhoy Banglay Bhoy, Ei Meye Shon, and O Neta Bhai, which address political oppression, social inequality, and the struggles of marginalized communities.